djalbat/tigger/README.md

 }
 ```

-There is one utility functions for issues and comments that makes a `DELETE` request.
+There is one utility function for issues and comments that makes a `DELETE` request.
 It takes `repository`, `userAgent`, `gitHubAccessToken` and `callback` arguments, amongst possibly others.
 The callback should be a function accepting `error` and `string` arguments this time:

 ```
 function removeCommentOperation(next, done, context) {